Jesus loves you

-Pastor Les has resumed regular office time, Wednesdays 9-12 AM, You may call his cell phone to make an appointment if you have a special need (216) 536-0997
+Pastor Les is continuing hi s gular office time, on Wednesdays 9-12 AM, You may call his cell phone to make an appointment if you have a special need (216) 536-0997

 Altar Cross at our outdoor Worship Service

 (Thanks for the photo, Eric)

 Bible Study reconvened June 8.
 We meet Mondays, usually in Fellowship Hall at 10:15 but in our outdoor pavilion, weather permitting.
 All are welcome.
-We are studying the miracles of Jesus.
+Presently we are studying the Parables of Jesus.